Documentation and Resources

 Clojure (like Python) supports docstrings.
 These are strings embedded in the source code of functions for the purpose of documenting them.
-You can interactively access the docstring (at the repl) for any function like so:
+You can interactively access the docstrings (at the repl) like so:

-To see a listing of what’s available in a given library, use:
+To see a listing of what’s available in a given namespace, use: